 The remainder of the increase is a temporarily large amount of cash in my checking account.

 Last year, I included my old used car (which was worth only about $2,000) in the “Property” category.
 I have removed it, after recently buying a “new” pre-owned car.
 However, I have not added that car nor the debt which I will temporarily incur.
 The value of the car and the debt would more-or-less offset each other.
 I will probably pay off the car debt next month by borrowing roughly $15,000 from one of the retirement investment accounts.
+However, that will have to be paid back so it will still show up as debt.

 This may be the first time that my net wealth has shown an over-the-year increase that is larger than my annual income.
 (I wasn’t watching closely in previous years.)
 This seems like quite a milestone on the road to retirement.